vhsven/project-template/README.md

 pip install sphinx matplotlib sphinx-gallery
 ```

-The documentation contains a home page (`doc/index.rst`), an API
-documentation page (`doc/api.rst`) and a page documenting the `template` module
-(`doc/template.rst`).
-Sphinx allows you to automatically document your modules
-and classes by using the `autodoc` directive (see `template.rst`).
-To change the
-aesthetics of the docs and other parameters, edit the `doc/conf.py` file.
-For
-more information visit the [Sphinx Documentation](http://www.sphinx-doc.org/en/stable/contents.html).

 You can also add code examples in the `examples` folder.
 All files inside
 the folder of the form `plot_*.py` will be executed and their generated
 plots will be available for viewing in the `/auto_examples` URL.